-Today, I’m going to share one of the easiest and delicious keto recipes that you can make, especially if you’re a tuna lover.
+Today, I’m going to share one of the easiest and most delicious keto recipes you can make, especially if you’re a tuna lover.

-These cakes are moist on the inside and crispy on the outside.
+These keto tuna patties are moist on the inside and crispy on the outside.
 If you want to switch up your lunch or simply looking for a quick healthy dinner idea, make these tuna cakes to top a salad or enjoy with some of your favorite keto side dishes!

 Served with Lemon Dill Aioli, these tuna cakes are great as a filling meal or quick snack.

 Just like our salmon patties, they’re loaded with plenty of fresh and healthy ingredients.